By Adam Jusko, ProudMoney.com, firstname.lastname@example.org

 Now that you know to never leave a balance on your credit card from month to month, let’s look at where this myth comes from.
 While you will not be rewarded for carrying a balance on your credit cards from month to month, you WILL be rewarded for actually using your credit cards and keeping a small balance DURING the month.

 How can credit card companies know if you can handle credit if you never use the cards you have?
 They can’t.
 Having a credit card that you never use may give you 0% credit utilization and a $0 balance, but it doesn’t show you can handle credit, because you’re not actually using that credit.
-So if you want to improve your credit history, you do need to use your cards at least a little bit each month.
+So if you want to improve your credit history, you do need to use your cards at least a little bit.
 This shows you can use the cards without overdoing it.
 However, when you get your bill, you still want to pay off the complete balance.

 Credit Utilization Is Calculated During The Month, Not Just At The End